Proud recipients of University of San Diego’s Kaleidoscope Award for Exceptional Governance.

 Stewart earned a Bachelor of Sciences degree from Yale College and a Master’s degree from the Yale School of Management.
 He currently resides in La Jolla.

-John Johns is president of Providence Marketing Corp., providing strategic counsel to select companies and organizations that include SCJ Johnson, ITW, Jarden Corporation, Hill & Knowlton, and The American Film Institute.
-He is co-founder of New West Products, Inc., which was acquired by ITW.
-Prior to moving to San Diego, Johns was Publisher and Editorial Director of East/West Network in Los Angeles.
+Now retired, John was the principal and president of Providence Marketing Corp.
+His company provided strategic counsel, marketing, and advertising services to select companies and organizations that include SCJ Johnson, ITW, Jarden Corporation, Hill and Knowlton, The American Film Institute, and National Academy of Recording Arts and Sciences.
+He is the co-founder of New West Products, Inc., a consumer products company that was acquired by ITW.
+Prior to moving to San Diego, John was Publisher and Editorial Director of East/West Network in Los Angeles.
 During this time, he was Adjunct Professor in the USC School of Journalism and served on the Advisory Counsel for the Long Beach University School of Journalism.
-He has served as Chairman of Camp Ronald McDonald and Vice President of Southern California Children’s Cancer Services.
-A graduate of Brown University, Johns currently serves on the boards of Ocean Discovery Institute and The Educate a Child Trust (Sri Lanka) and the Advisory Board of Children and Nature Network.
+He has served as Interim Chairman of Camp Ronald McDonald and Vice President of Southern California Children’s Cancer Services.
+A graduate of Brown University, John currently serves on the boards of Ocean Discovery Institute and The Educate a Child Trust (Sri Lanka) and the Advisory Board of Children and Nature Network.

 Daniel McClellan, Captain, U.S. Coast Guard (Ret.), serves as an International Consultant advising clients on policy and strategy, organizational leadership and maritime affairs.
 While living and working abroad, he has supported consulting projects to improve national preparedness and response to a broad spectrum of maritime and organizational risks.
 During his 27 years of distinguished service with the U.S. Coast Guard, he served as Chief, Office of Strategic Analysis, and as Commander of Patrol Forces Southwest Asia, supporting maritime security operations.
 He was selected to lead the development of the nation’s first National Strategy for Maritime Security and served as the U.S. Coast Guard representative to the White House Council on Environmental Quality’s Interagency Ocean Policy Group.
 Captain McClellan holds a B.S. in Government from the U.S. Coast Guard Academy, a M.S./MBA from Johns Hopkins University, and served as a National Security Fellow at the John F. Kennedy School of Government, Harvard University.